apeabody/free-genai-bootcamp-2025/lang-portal/backend-go/Backend-Technical-Spec.md

 ## Technical Requirements

 - Backend will be written in Go
+- Mage is a task runner for Go
+- The API will be built using Gin
 - Database will be SQLite
 - API will return JSON
 - No authentication or authorization